RJordi/Computational-Intelligence-Project-A/README.md

 Gait Project

 **Progress:**

--Data Collection complete
+1. Data Collection Complete

 **Todo:**

 In General:

-- [Finish data processing. ie. cutting out the noise of the data and upload to sciebo. ]
+- Finish data processing. ie. cutting out the noise of the data and upload to sciebo.
-- [ test
-test 2]

 Chris:
 - begin report

 Viktor:
-- stop being so beautiful
+- stop being so **ugly**